Gabriel Appleby

 AUTONOMOUS SCIENCE

 Artificial intelligence is rapidly transforming scientific workflows across domains.
-For example, in emerging autonomous laboratories (e.g., self-driving labs that autonomously synthesize and test new materials), artificial agents design experiments, analyze results, and iteratively refine hypotheses within closed-loop pipelines, thus fundamentally transforming the role of scientists.
+For example, in emerging autonomous laboratories (e.g., self-driving labs that autonomously synthesize and test new materials), artificial agents can design experiments, analyze results, and iteratively refine hypotheses within closed-loop pipelines, thus fundamentally transforming the role of scientists.

 Such a transition creates new requirements and opportunities.
 Visual analytics enables oversight and steering of autonomous processes, facilitates the inspection and refinement of machine-generated hypotheses, and supports effective human-AI collaboration in knowledge generation and scientific discovery.
 This workshop positions visual analytics as a core enabler of autonomous scientific discovery and advances two complementary directions: